Explicit Acyclic Models and (Co)Chain Operations: The McClure-Smith Complex

-If $g' = (5,3,1,2,4)$, then the order of the pairs 1,4 and 1,5 are reversed, and the order of 4,5 is preserved.
-So $deg(g'_x) = +1$. $ $ \end{rem} \begin{prop} The definition $g*x = deg(g_x) gx$ defines a left group action of $\Sigma_n$ on $\cS_*^{ms}(n)$.
+\begin{prop} The definition $g*x = deg(g_x) gx$ defines a left group action of $\Sigma_n$ on $\cS_*^{ms}(n)$.
 The boundary operator $d$ of $\cS_*^{ms}(n)$ is equivariant for this $\Sigma_n$ action. \end{prop} \begin{proof} From our topological viewpoint this is more or less obvious.
 The first statement is clear because compositions of permutation isomorphisms of joins and prism subsets of joins behave in an obvious way.\\

 For the second statement, our geometric bijections between oriented prisms with boundary commute with both the geometric and algebraic boundary maps.
 The boundary operator in $\cS_*^{ms}$ is specifically defined in terms of the prism boundary faces.
-The key is that the degree of a permutation isomorphism between our oriented prisms coincides with the degree of the same permutation isomorphism restricted to each non-degenerate prism boundary face, oriented by the outward normal first convention.
+The key is that the degree of a permutation isomorphism between our oriented prisms coincides with the degree of the same permutation isomorphism restricted to each non-degenerate prism boundary face, oriented by the outward normal first convention. \end{proof}

-\end{proof} \begin{rem} We insert here a very nice picture of the chain complex $\cS_*^{ms}(n)$.
+\begin{rem} {\bf $\bf \cS_*^{ms}(n)$ as a Prismatic Cell Complex.} We insert here a very nice picture of the chain complex $\cS_*^{ms}(n)$.
 It is the chain complex of a geometric cell complex whose open cells are the interiors of the various prisms $Prism(x)$.
 On the boundaries there is collapsing of some prism faces to codimension two prisms, whenever deleting an entry of $x$ results in two adjacent entries with the same value.
 A face obtained by deleting a singleton from $x$ is an empty face, so plays no role in the boundary, algebraically or geometrically.\\

 In order to understand this structure, form $|SS(\Delta^{n-1})|$, the geometric realization of the simplicial singular complex of a simplex.
 There is an $n-1+k$ simplex for each simplicial map $x \colon \Delta^{n-1+k} \to \Delta^{n-1}$, surjective or not.
 But the geometric realization collapses a simplex whenever two adjacent vertices in the domain have the same image.
 There is the tautological map $\chi \colon |SS(\Delta^{n-1})| \to \Delta^{n-1}$.
 Then the cell complex underlying $\cS_*^{ms}(n)$ is $\chi^{-1}(b)$, where $b$ is the barycenter of the base.
 Note singular simplices that map to the boundary of $ \Delta^{n-1}$ are disjoint from $\chi^{-1}(b)$. \\